 Yes, there is a military discount for active duty families only.
 Active duty families will receive a 5% tuition only discount and be exempt from the $1000 New Family Facility Fee.
-To qualify you must submit a copy of your active duty orders.
+To qualify, you must submit a copy of your active duty orders.

-We offer foreign language immersion in Spanish beginning in kindergarten through second grade classrooms using the VIF/Splash Language Immersion Program.
+We offer foreign language immersion in Spanish beginning in kindergarten through second-grade classrooms using the VIF/Splash Language Immersion Program.
 True fluency takes time, dedication, and practice.
 Therefore, we continue to emphasize Spanish as a core class in all subsequent grades.
 Beginning in third grade, students will continue with Spanish, but not in an immersion program.

 Immersion currently ends in second grade.
 All other grades take Spanish as a class.
 Introductory Spanish is taught at all levels.
-Furthermore, additional tutoring and after-school help is available to students seeking additional support.
+Furthermore, additional tutoring and after-school help are available to students seeking additional support.

 The Epiphany School of Global Studies does not endorse nor recommend a specific preschool.
-New Bern is blessed to have many wonderful preschool programs to choose from and we welcome all applicants.
+New Bern is blessed to have many wonderful preschool programs to choose from, and we welcome all applicants.